charlie-brunold/Civ6-Optimizer/README.md

 ### Using Your Own Map Data

 Currently, exporting map data is an complicated and poorly implemented process that requires accessing the Civ VI developer console.
-We're actively exploring solutions to streamline uploading your own map files to the server, but in the meantime feel free to explore creating your own csv files for the service.
+We're actively exploring solutions to streamline uploading your own map files to the server, but in the meantime feel free to explore creating your own CSV files for the service.

 Map data should be placed in the `datasets` directory in CSV format with the following columns:
 - X, Y: Tile coordinates